iPhone Text Effects: Tips and Tricks

 There are three major cell phone networks in the country: Verizon, T-Mobile, and AT&T. All three offer national 4G LTE and 5G service from coast to coast.
 Every sub-carrier, or MVNO, uses one or more of these major networks to provide service to its customers (with one exception—Boost Mobile uses Dish).
 That’s why the major carrier network coverage debate is relevant to prepaid brand customers, or potential prepaid brand customers, as well.

-By the numbers, AT&T offers the most wide-reaching combination of 4G and 5G service.
+By the numbers, AT&T offers the most wide-reaching combination of 4G and 5G wireless service.
 Check out AT&T’s cell phone coverage map below:

 T-Mobile wields the best nationwide 5G network, covering more corners of the country than any of its competitors.
 Check out T-Mobile’s 5G coverage map, and scroll to your specific area to see what kind of coverage is offered there: